 - Dean of Students Frank Merckx

-- Faculty Members – Kathleen Madden (chair), Seung-Kee Lee, Hilary Kalagher, and Hannah Wells
+- Faculty Members – Andrew Elliott (chair), Julie Lantz, Hilary Kalagher and James Carter.

 - University Registrar – Leslie Sutton-Smith